Yu295/MTRX2700_Major/README.md

 ### Gyroscope
 The final implementation does not use measurements from the gyroscope.
 In theory, such measurements would have helped with providing closed-loop control over the PTU's rotation.
 However, as discussed previously, the data was deemed too noisy to provide reliable orientations. **This is exacerbated by the fact that the gyroscope data must be integrated to obtain orientation, magnifying even the smallest errors.**

-## LIDAR Module (C)
+## LiDAR Module (C)

-The LIDAR-Lite Sensor version 2 provides the distance to the first object being detected.
-The LIDAR interacts with the 68HCS12 Dragon Board through pin ```PT1```.
+The LiDAR-Lite Sensor version 2 provides the distance to the first object being detected.
+The LiDAR interacts with the 68HCS12 Dragon Board through pin ```PT1```.
 By capturing the pulse width of the PWM signal sent to ```PT1```, the measured distance to the obstacle can be calculated by a 1msec/metre relationship.
 Thus, the following functions in ```lidar.h``` are implemented to measure the distance:
 ```c
 void timer_config(void);
 ```